Towards the ultimate limits of quantum channel discrimination and quantum communication: Preliminaries

+respectively.
+As perfect discrimination (i.e., simultaneous elimination of both errors) is not always possible, the focus shifts to the asymptotic behavior of $\alpha_n$ and $\beta_n$ for sufficiently large $n$, expecting a tradeoff between minimizing $\alpha_n$ and minimizing $\beta_n$.

-\paragraph{Product strategy} In a product strategy (Figure~\ref{fig: channel discrimination strategies}(a)) the testing state is created by choosing a sequence of input states $\varphi_i \in \md(R_iA_i)$ and sending them to the unknown channel $\cG$ individually.
-The generated testing state is given by $\cG^{\ox n}(\Motimes_{i=1}^n \varphi_i)$.
+\paragraph{Product strategy} Let $R_i$ be the ancillary quantum system of a quantum memory for the $i$-th use of the quantum channel.
+In a product strategy (Figure~\ref{fig: channel discrimination strategies}(a)), the testing state is created by selecting a sequence of input states $\varphi_i \in \md(R_iA_i)$ and sending the $A_i$ system to the unknown channel $\mathcal{G}$ individually.
+The generated testing state is then given by $\mathcal{G}^{\otimes n}(\bigotimes_{i=1}^n \varphi_i)$.
 The class of all product strategies is denoted as $\pro$.
-Note that the input states considered here are not restricted to have the i.i.d. structure (e.g. $\varphi^{\ox n}$) but general tensor product states.
-That is, we allow choosing different input states for different instances of $\cG$, which makes a difference with the product strategy discussed in~\cite{cooney2016strong}.
+It is important to note that the input states considered here are not restricted to have an i.i.d. structure (e.g., $\varphi^{\otimes n}$) but rather general tensor product states.
+In other words, we allow the choice of different input states for different instances of $\mathcal{G}$, distinguishing it from the product strategy discussed in~\cite{cooney2016strong}.
+If the dimension of the ancillary quantum system reduces to $1$, it corresponds to product strategies without quantum memory assistance.

-\paragraph{Coherent strategy} In a coherent strategy (Figure~\ref{fig: channel discrimination strategies}(b)) the testing state is created by choosing an input state $\psi_n \in \md(RA^n)$ on the joint quantum systems and sending the corresponding register to each copy of the channel.
-The generated testing state is given by $\cG^{\ox n}(\psi_n)$.
-The class of all product strategies is denoted as $\coh$.
-It is clear that if our choice of $\psi_n$ is of a tensor product structure $\Motimes_{i=1}^n \varphi_i$ with $\varphi_i \in \md(R_iA_i)$ we get effectively a product strategy.
-Thus we have the set inclusion $\pro \subseteq \coh$.
+\paragraph{Coherent strategy} Let $R$ be the ancillary quantum system of a quantum memory.
+In a coherent strategy (Figure~\ref{fig: channel discrimination strategies}(b)), the testing state is created by choosing an input state $\psi_n \in \md(RA^n)$ and sending the corresponding $A_i$ system to each copy of the channel.
+The generated testing state is then given by $\mathcal{G}^{\otimes n}(\psi_n)$.
+The class of all coherent strategies is denoted as $\coh$.
+It is evident that if our choice of $\psi_n$ has a tensor product structure $\bigotimes_{i=1}^n \varphi_i$ with $\varphi_i \in \md(R_iA_i)$, we effectively obtain a product strategy.
+Thus, we have the set inclusion $\pro \subseteq \coh$.
+If the dimension of the reference systems reduces to $1$, it corresponds to coherent strategies without quantum memory assistance.